peurile/g-uploader/README.md

 Simply clone the repo to your local or your host machine.
 You can, if you want to, use Docker to host the app instead.
 Here is my docker image---> https://hub.docker.com/r/capriciousduck/g-uploader

+Following is the docker command to run this app in a container.
+'''
+docker run --name g-uploader \
+--restart always \
+-v /some/path/on/host:/g-uploader/Downloads \
+-p 8080:8080 capriciousduck/g-uploader
+'''
 ### Prerequisites

 - Aria2